 Sleep isn’t a luxury.
 It’s your superpower.

-So the next time you're weighing up an extra 30 minutes of Netflix vs. hitting the sack early, think about your next run.
-Think about how your body recovers.
-Think about how good it feels to float effortlessly in your On Cloud Shoes because you're rested, repaired, and ready.
+So when you’re choosing between another Netflix episode or hitting the sack early, think about your next run, your body’s recovery, and how much better it feels to float in your On Cloud shoes—rested, repaired, and ready.

-Because nothing feels quite like running on clouds, especially when you’ve had a solid night of sleep.
+Because nothing feels quite like running on clouds—especially after a solid night of sleep.